The Edamame Sundal recipe is a delicious and protein-rich South Indian stir-fry dish made with boiled edamame beans tossed in spices and coconut.

 Add the steamed or boiled edamame, and salt as required and toss on high flame for a minute.
 Then, turn off the flame.

-Add fresh shredded coconut and mix well again.
+Add freshly grated coconut and mix well again.

-Serve Edamame Beans Sundal as a side dish with rice and rasam, or it can be eaten as a healthy tea-time snack.
+Serve Edamame Beans Sundal as a side dish with rice and rasam, or it can be eaten as a healthy tea-time snack along with masala chai.
 It can also be served as a prasadam during festivals or Navratri.

 Variations

-- Add other vegetables: You can also add other vegetables like chopped onions, grated carrots, and bell peppers to make them more nutritious.
+- Add other vegetables: You can also add other vegetables like chopped onions, grated carrots, and bell peppers to make them extra nutritious.

 - Make it spicy: To make it spicy, add a pinch of red chili powder or cayenne pepper while cooking the sundal.